1

 2

-Nakamise shops stretched lengthwise from Kaminarimon Gate.
+A lengthwise view of the Nakamise shops stretched from Kaminarimon Gate.

 3